ros-navigation/docs.nav2.org/docs/2021summerOfCode/projects/create_configuration_assistant.md

 **Project output requirements**

 - A QT based GUI configuration assistant that support the parameters listed above
-- A preview panel to display the parameters’ effection on the robot
+- A preview panel to display the parameters' effection on the robot

 **Skills required**